JasmineElm/JasmineElm.github.io/_posts/2016-01-05-Strict-Compile-CPP-alias.markdown

 ./$output
 {% endhighlight %}

-To use the above as an alias, save as a shell script, and add an alias to it in your .zshrc.
+To use the above as an alias, save as a shell script, chmod it, and add an alias referencing it in your .zshrc.
 My alias looks like:

 {% highlight ash %}
 alias compile='zsh ~/Documents/scripts/strictcompile.sh'